rlowrance/rlowrance.github.io/_posts/2021-04-16-organizing-files-for-a-project.md

 use to keep track of things, and an output folder for material I've sent to others.

-Sometimes project folders contains subprojects.
-I put the project folders for subproject in the "work" folder.
+Sometimes a project contains subprojects.
+I put the project folders for subprojects in the "work" folder of the main project.

 The project folder can be shared when you are working with a team.
 Share this note with team members as an aid to getting everyone